barn2plugins/posts-data-table/readme.txt

 2. An example of a search on a post table.
 Visitors can add their chosen search term, and reset when done.
 3. Prevent table rows from wrapping onto multiple lines, instead letting the user expand a row for extra information (as shown here).
 4. Your visitors can sort columns to find what they're looking for.
 This example shows a Post Table sorted by Content.
+5. The settings page.
-5. Upgrade to Posts Table Pro for premium features including images, custom field support, multimedia embeds, and more.
+6. Upgrade to Posts Table Pro for premium features including images, custom field support, multimedia embeds, and more.

 == Changelog ==